Doctor of Education Salary and Career Outlook

 Education lobbyists work to advance the interests of educational institutions, private corporations and public nonprofit organizations engaged in various school policies, services and functions.

 While the BLS doesn’t provide salary data for education lobbyists, it does report on pay for political scientists.
-The median annual wage for political scientists in 2020 was $125,350.
-According to the BLS, political scientist jobs are projected to grow 9% between 2020 and 2030.
+The median annual wage for political scientists in 2024 was $139,380.
+According to the BLS, political scientist jobs are projected to decline by 3% between 2024 and 2034.

-School principals are in charge of all the operations at their schools.
+School principals oversee all operations at their schools.
 This includes managing faculty and staff, coordinating curriculum programs, planning and managing school events, upholding good parent and community relations, maintaining a budget and keeping the environment safe and conducive to learning.
-In addition, principals are responsible for upholding state and federal standards, overseeing the hiring and recruiting of teachers, and monitoring students’ test score performance.
+In addition, principals are responsible for upholding state and federal standards, overseeing teacher hiring and recruitment, and monitoring students’ test scores.
 Unlike their teaching staff, principals may work year-round, making the position both stimulating and visible to the public.
 In most cases, schools require elementary, middle and high school principals to have advanced degrees in education administration or leadership, as well as teaching experience.

-The BLS projects elementary, middle school and high school principal positions will grow 8% between 2020 and 2030.
+The BLS projects elementary, middle school and high school principal positions will decline by 2% between 2024 and 2034.
 This is on par with the average for all occupations.
 Since there are a limited number of principals and vice principals per school, the BLS notes that the employment outlook for the field depends heavily on student enrollments in districts and whether new schools will be opening to meet population demands.
-As of 2020, the median annual salary for elementary, middle and high school principals was $98,490.
+As of 2024, the median annual salary for elementary, middle and high school principals was $104,070.

 Icons made by Freepik from www.flaticon.com are licensed by CC 3.0 BY